AI-powered search engines are changing how we find information online. It’s no longer some toys for geeks.

 How AI Search is Different

-For over 20 years, Google (and any other search engine) had significant limitations.
+For over 20 years, Google (and any other search engine, such as Bing) had significant limitations.
 Users had to use simple keywords instead of natural language.

-Now, AI search engines (including Google!) allow for natural language queries, you can ask them some questions the same way you talk to a friend.
+Now, AI search engines (now, with AI Overviews, we can treat Google as an AI search engine) allow for natural language queries, you can ask them some questions the same way you talk to a friend.

 Here are some examples from popular AI search engines: